CommunityToolkit/WindowsCommunityToolkit/Readme.md

 ## Useful links

  - Official web site:
+ - Do you want to contribute?
+Here are our [guidelines](https://github.com/deltakosh/UWPToolkit/blob/master/API%20Design%20Guidelines.md)

 ## Features
 To get a complete list of supported features, please visit our [website](...).